Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/dummyout.md

-	.	* dummyout: as you will see, the suffix matches the values . 	dummyout firmsize race
+	.	* dummyout: as you will see, the suffix matches the values for firmsize . 	dummyout firmsize race

 	dummy variable(s) created for: firmsize